Discover Hidden Corners & Highlights as We Circle This Nordic Realm of Fire & Ice

 Arrive at Keflavik International Airport, where you're met on arrival.
 A private 45-minute transfer takes you into Iceland’s compact capital.
 Both casual and sophisticated, Reykjavik is the heart of Iceland's cultural, economic and governmental activity and is among the cleanest and greenest cities in the world.
 The first permanent Norse settlement in Iceland was established here in the 9th century, though today's city dates to the late 18th century when it developed as a trading town.

-Our Expedition Leader meets you at our hotel this morning, although many guests prefer to arrive a day early, to rest up or explore more of Reykjavik and the Golden Circle on their own.
-At 11 am, we depart for a half-day regional tour, accompanied also by a local guide.
-Following the coastline, we stop for a traditional crayfish lunch in the small town of Stokkseyri, founded in 900 AD by Viking settlers and known for its broad seashores and breaking waves.
-Continuing westward along the Reykjanes Peninsula, traverse fields of jagged black lava as we learn about Iceland’s dramatic geology in the very rift zone where the tectonic plates of North America and Eurasia meet.
+Our Expedition Leader meets you at our hotel this morning, although many guests prefer to arrive a day early, to rest up or explore more of Reykjavik or the Golden Circle on their own.
+At 10 am, we depart for a half-day regional tour, accompanied also by a local guide.
+Following the coastline, we stop for a traditional crayfish lunch in the small town of Stokkseyri, founded in 900 A.D. by Viking settlers and known for its broad seashores and breaking waves.
+Continuing westward along the Reykjanes Peninsula, traverse fields of jagged black lava as we learn about Iceland’s dramatic geology in the rift zone where the tectonic plates of North America and Eurasia meet.
 In the Krisuvik geothermal area, a guided walk reveals bubbling mud pools and sulfuric steam rising from the ground.
 We also visit the Raufarholshellir lava tunnel, where you'll witness the inner workings of a volcanic eruption while walking in the path of lava that flowed during the Leitahraun eruption about 5,200 years ago.
-Our loop drive is complete as we return to Reykjavik.
-Dinner this evening features Icelandic specialties at a charming local restaurant, built as a ship owner’s house in 1834.
+Our loop drive is complete as we return to Reykjavik to dine this evening on Icelandic specialties.

 Day 2: Exploring the Westfjords